eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Proficiency in at least one of the following languages: R, Python, SQL query writing, working with JSON/XML data
 	- Data transfer and encryption knowledge, such as sftp, pgp, and others; and
 	- Knowledge of Cloud platforms, such as AWS, Azure, and others
++ skill set:
+	- Openstack
+	- Linux kernel namespaces internals
+	- Linux kernel KVM internals
+	- K8s networking internals
+	- OpenVSwitch
+	- Workload optimization in HPC / HTC (High Throughput Computing)
+	- In depth knowledge of Linux operating systems
+	- Networking protocol development experience
+	- Storage experience and/ or virtual machine experience
+	- Understanding of the operational, maintenance, monitoring and support aspects of a business - critical system.
+	- Understanding of underlying hardware in large - scale systems and how to best use it.
+	- Kernel virtualization mechanisms
+	- Leading software defined storage projects (Gluster, Ceph, Hadoop, etc...)
+	- Experienced in working in large bare-metal data centers
++ skill set:
+	- Design, deploy and operate cyber technologies in order to solve the security challenges in a technically diverse and complex environment
+	- Implement and develop in-house security tools and integrate open-source solutions
+	- Perform POCs and remain up-to-date and knowledgeable in regard to the latest security trends and emerging technologies
+	- In-depth knowledge of security concepts, architecture and methodologies from end to end perspective
+	- Strong background in most of the following topics: SIEM, Firewalls, IPS, NAC, EDR, DLP, OS Hardening, Vulnerability Management
+	- Knowledge with security aspects of networking, operating systems (Windows, Linux) and virtualization
+	- Coding/scripting capabilities – shell scripts (Python preferred)
+	- Self-motivated and an autodidact
+	- Team player
+	- Familiarity with working in DevOps oriented environment (Jenkins, OpenStack, Salt and Dockers) - Advantage
+	- Hold a professional certification in good standing (CISSP, GSEC) - Advantage
++ skill set:
+	- Final Israel Ltd. is one of the world’s leading high-frequency trading (HFT) companies.
+	- We use proprietary prediction and trading algorithms as well as highly innovative schemes for handling large amounts of data.
+As a major participant in the HFT industry, the challenge Final faces is two-fold: to analyze large and complex data sets off-line, as well as to process massive flows of real-time data.
+	- Final’s most important asset, its employees, comprises a hand-picked group of extremely talented, highly motivated, and diverse individuals.
+	- The position entails research, development and implementation of algorithms in the fields of machine learning, signal processing, data mining and statistics.
++ Strong understanding of the Hadoop ecosystems (especially Kafka, Flume, Avro, Parquet, HBase, Hive, and Hue) and related technologies with +2 years of experience
++ skill set:
+	- Mongodb
+	- Elasticsearch
++ skill set:
+	- Good working knowledge in a wide range of machine learning methods and algorithms for classification, regression, clustering, and others – a must.
+	- Good Statistical analysis, e.g. hypothesis testing, estimation theory and mathematical skills.
+	- Experience dealing with end to end machine learning projects: data exploration, feature engineering/definition, model building, performance evaluation and help in implementation.
+	- The ideal candidate should be able to use his/her experience in implementing advanced analytical methods (machine learning, statistical/mathematical modeling) on large amounts of raw data – dealing with all parts of modeling workflow (from data extraction, feature engineering to model building and implementation) and should be able to clearly present and communicate the findings.
+	- As a Data Scientist at Playtika you will take part in projects in which analytical solutions are used for solving and/or optimizing business/product problems like user experience modeling, churn prediction, advanced segmentation and others.
+	- Experience working with big data tools e.g. pySpark.
+	- DL toolbox (e.g. pyTorch, Tensorflow etc. it a plus).
+	- Knowledge in Deep learning models (CNN, RNN, etc …)
+	- Reinforcement Learning
++ skill set:
+	- Reviewing the ETL Design and Data Roadmap, and continuously improving the processes.
+	- Ensuring the ETL Codes are running and constantly improving/following the game features and Business Requirements.
+	- Analyzing, developing and defining data integration solutions related to big data storage;
+	- Applying data modeling, data design and implementation to support business requirements;
+	- Participating in all agile development lifecycle activities: estimating, planning, designing, developing, documenting and testing;
+	- A minimum of 3 years of professional experience in Data Transformation (ETL) and systems integration processes.
+	- A deep understanding of Data flow, Database and data transformation principles (Big data and object storage concepts knowledge considered a major asset).
+	- Knowledge of big data environment is an asset (Kafka, Databricks, Vertica, Others)
++ skill set:
+	- Undertake analysis to monitor and report key performance indicators (KPI’s)
+	- Building out our KPI Dashboards for monitoring game performance
+	- Design, run, analyse and report on A/B tests
+	- Experience with business intelligence software like Tableau, Looker etc
++ Experience with Hadoop, Vertica, HBase, Spark.
++ Skilled in Spark , JavaScript, Hadoop, Vertica, HBase, Angular, React, Docker, Kubernetes – advantage
++ Experience with relational (MySQL), NoSQL databases (Couchbase/Aerospike), search engines (ElasticSearch), caching solutions;
++ skill set:
+	- Experience with ETL process, real time or batch pipelines
+	- Experience with Kafka
+	- Experience with Vertica
+	- Knowledge in containerized environments (Docker, Kubernetes)
++ 3+ years of experience working with agile at scale vs scaling agile solutions such as SAFe, LeSS, Nexus (or others).
++ Experience with Docker, AWS, and CircleCI is a bonus.
++ skill set:
+	- Research and design scalable Machine Learning infrastructures with real time applications utilizing TB of data.
+	- You will be working with talented and passionate teams and drive the evolution of Big Data and Data Science.
+You’ll work with many exciting technologies such as Spark, Airflow, Hadoop, HP-Vertica, Aerospike, Redis, TensorFlow and Kafka.